ietf-wg-acme/acme/draft-ietf-acme-acme.md

-Validation responses need to be bound to an account key pair in order to avoid situations where a MitM on ACME HTTPS requests can switch out a legitimate domain holder's account key for one of his choosing, e.g.:
+Validation responses need to be bound to an account key pair in order to avoid situations where a MitM on ACME HTTPS requests can switch out a legitimate domain holder's account key for one of his choosing.
+Such MitMs can arise, for example, if a CA uses a CDN or third-party reverse proxy in front of its ACME interface.
+An attack by such an MitM could have the following form:

 * Legitimate domain holder registers account key pair A
 * MitM registers account key pair B